introlab/odas_ros/README.md

 Here are the important steps:

 ### Sound card configuration
-At this part of the configuration file, you need to set the correct card and dev.
+At this part of the configuration file, you need to set the correct card and device number.
 ```
 # Input with raw signal from microphones
     interface: {    #"arecord -l" OR "aplay --list-devices" to see the devices